davidegat/G-PoinT/README.md

 <li>Gets back 8 key points, each one will be a slide
 <li>Sends one prompt for each key point to generate slide content text
 <li>Creates a PPTX file from template with key points as slide titles, and fills them with generated text
-<li>Translates topic from whatever language to english (also via GPT prompt)
+<li>Translates topic from whatever language to English (also via GPT prompt - if not already in English).
-<li>Asks DALL-E for images using topic in english
+<li>Asks DALL-E for images using topic in English
 <li>Saves PPTX and PNG files.
 <li>First slide will be empty for user customization